Endika/genome_report/README.md

 ```

 # TODO
-Desing report
+- Desing report
-ADD More SNP in report
+- Add more SNP in report